-Beyond the linkage with freedom
+5.1 Beyond the linkage with freedom

-It is one thing to argue, however, that the best interpretation of free speech is as protected speech: that it makes free speech into a socially more demanding, politically less problematic ideal, as we argued in Section 2; and that there are normative, sociological and historical reasons, as we saw in Section 3, for interpreting the ideal that way.
+It is one thing to argue, however, that the best interpretation of free speech is as protected speech: that it makes free speech into a socially more demanding, politically less problematic ideal, as we argued in Section 3; and that there are normative, sociological, and historical reasons, as we saw in Section 4, for interpreting the ideal that way.
 It is another thing to argue that, quite independently of its linkage with the notion of freedom, there is more to be said in favor of the ideal of protected speech than in favor of unhindered speech.

 I maintain that protected speech promises many more benefits than unhindered speech and does so without incurring heavy costs in addition.
 The benefits conferred by protection often escape notice, however, because many standard arguments for free speech cite the interests served by unhindered speech—their good, functional effects (Kern 2016)—and the balance of such good effects over bad.
 Those arguments abstract from the issue as to whether the unhindered speech is at the same time protected, or even unhindered because of being protected.
-These functional effects are worth documenting before we turn, in the next section, to the argument for protecting speech.
+These functional effects are worth documenting before we turn, in Section 6, to the argument for protecting speech.

-Functional effects
+5.2 Functional effects